LeaoMartelo2/raylib-3D-collision-demo/README.md

 ## This is in no way the best or most efficient, it's very bare bones and it's only here to serve as example to anyone wanting a template of 3D collisions to work in raylib.

+It spawns 6 randomly sized and placed colliders (near the center of the field), for you to test the collisions;
+(there is no check if it makes the player stuck on start)

+Objects that are currently colliding turn `RED`, the player turns `GREEN` when not colliding with anything.

 ## Features

  - Collider class